 - Better results through reasonable allocation of task according to competences

-- Competence development of employees
+- Competence development and greater confidence of employees

 - Creating an environment of trust by allowing more autonomy at the employee level